kgreenek/rules_pcl/README.md

 )
 ```

 Right now only a subset of libraries are supported.
+For supported libraries, see `//bzl/pcl.bzl`.